tralves/nativescript-vue-webpack-template/README.md

 This repo serves as the starting point for NativeScript + Vue.js projects, using [nativescript-vue](https://github.com/rigor789/nativescript-vue).

+This template was born ready for Vue single file components (`.vue` files)!

 # Usage

 1. Install NativeScript tools (see http://docs.nativescript.org/start/quick-setup)